johana-star/DeclutterBot/CONTRIBUTING.md

 - Arrow up — recall previous user message (terminal-style history)
 - Move any box by name (not just the active box)
+- Provide a process flowchart for this app (see README.md for context)
 ---

 ## Keeping CONTRIBUTING.md Up to Date